sabdisfdc/revfsllearninglabv1/README.md

 Look at all the shiny new settings!
 For now, leave those settings alone—you can adjust them all you want after you finish the project.

-## Install the FSL Managed Package
+## Install the SFS Managed Package

 Now you’re ready to install the goodness of the Field Service Managed package right into your Labs.
 Salesforce regularly releases new versions of the Field Service managed package as part of their standard Spring, Summer, and Winter releases so it will be up-to-date.
 Here we are looking for the most recent release of the “Salesforce Field Service” managed package.